john29917958/john29917958.github.io/source/about/index.md

 </span>

 ## About
 Hi this is Tzu-Chao (子超).
 I'm a Software engineer at [TSMC](https://www.tsmc.com/english/default.htm).
-I integrated two 10-year projects with same use into one with feature toggle concept, published it to four TSMC fabs, reduce 1/4 of the maintenance cost.
+I integrated two 10-year projects with same use into one with feature toggle concept, published it to four TSMC fabs, reduce over 1/4 of the maintenance cost.
 I'm passionate about game making.
 In spare time I published a "voice-control" mobile game which has over 150 downloads, mostly in the U.S. and Taiwan.
 I pursue challenge and excellence, I pursue originality in Taiwan.
 I'm kind and caring.
 If you require any further information, please do not hesitate to contact me.

 ## Skills
 - C#, JavaScript, CSS3, HTML5